-Texas Governor Acts to Protect Fracking From Local Municipalities
+Texas Governor Signs Law to Protect Fracking Companies from Municipalities

 In a move to protect oil and gas companies operating within the state of Texas, Republican Gov. Greg Abbott recently signed a law that prohibits cities and towns from banning hydraulic fracturing, or “fracking.”

 The law also makes it next-to-impossible for municipal and county governments to dictate where drilling equipment and production rigs can be set up, according to a May 18 Wall Street Journal article.